How Do You Calculate Your Test Automation ROI With Selenium?

 Execute Hassle-Free Automated Cross Browser Testing With A Selenium Grid On-Cloud

-An imperative area for calculating ROI on test automation with Selenium lies around the execution method.
+An imperative area for calculating test automation ROI with Selenium lies around the execution method.
 Selenium, as we know, is an open-source test automation framework meant for facilitating web-app testing.
 Now, you can perform automation testing with Selenium either locally on your own or by using one of the cloud-based tools which offer Selenium Grid.

 When you are performing automation testing with Selenium through your own infrastructure then you would have to keep in mind the budget when you scale your automation testing suite.
 How will you introduce new devices?
 New browser versions?
 Your existing machine would also need a heavy hardware upgrade for supporting Selenium Grid’s parallel execution.
 However, if you are performing test automation with Selenium Grid on the cloud then you can scale effortlessly along with your project requirements.

 Selenium on its own doesn’t provide a feature for test reporting.
 You can extract test reports using test automation frameworks based upon the language you use.
 If you are using cloud-based Selenium Grid of LambdaTest then you can extract these reports through our Open Selenium API.

 Another key difference between the two methods lies around parallel testing.
 With a Selenium Grid defined on your local machine, you will only be able to run your test cases on browsers which are installed in that local machine.
 However, if you are using a cloud-based Selenium Grid such as LambdaTest then you get to test across 3000+ real browsers & browser versions.

 LambdaTest is a cross browser testing cloud where you can run multiple Selenium test cases across multiple browser-device combinations in parallel, reducing your cost involved for preparing an in-house lab for cross device and cross browser testing.